cloudavail/snippets/serverless_framework/serverless_with_python3_and_secrets_manager/with_json_secret/README.md

 # Overview

-This snippet creates an AWS Lambda function (using serverless) that accesses a Secrets Manager **plain text** secret through referencing a
+This snippet creates an AWS Lambda function (using serverless) that accesses a Secrets Manager **JSON object** secret through referencing a
 Parameter Store parameter (during the time of deployment) and uses the value as an Environment Variable during runtime.

 # Security Note